 Q. How can I use a script to run tests?

-A script can be used to run a series of test patterns for a number of loops with different display modes if necessary. (only available in registered the registered version)
+A script can be used to run a series of test patterns for several loops with different display modes if necessary. (only available in registered the registered version)

-This would run the SOLIDWHITE test pattern at a resolution of 640x480, 32 bit colour depth and a resolution of 60 Hz for 10 seconds.
-Then the CONTRASTRED test pattern would be run at a resolution of 1024x768, 32 bit colour depth and a resolution of 60 Hz for 20 seconds.
+This would run the SOLIDWHITE test pattern at a resolution of 640x480, 32-bit color depth and a resolution of 60 Hz for 10 seconds.
+Then the CONTRASTRED test pattern would be run at a resolution of 1024x768, 32 bit color depth and a resolution of 60 Hz for 20 seconds.
 It would loop through this pattern of tests twice.